openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua**

-Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the beginning of the current request.
+Returns a floating-point number representing the timestamp (including milliseconds as the decimal part) when the current request was created.

+The following example is similar to $request_time in Nginx log module :

+    local request_time = ngx.now() - ngx.req.start_time()

 ngx.is_subrequest
 -----------------